 A question that is common amongst gamers is how the future is going to look, as the industry continues to evolve with technology advancing.
 You have the emergence of smartphones over the last decade, that has made a remarkable change to gaming and taken the industry to that next level.
 But what is the future?

 When it comes to the gambling side of the gaming industry and this is one that has a bright future ahead, with online platforms continuing to boost this.
 These online platforms are allowing players to amerce themselves in a similar experience to a traditional casino floor, with games such as blackjack, roulette, baccarat and of course slots.
-There are now so many different online slots available, on what has long been the most popular form of gaming within casinos.
+There are now so many different online options available, such as the Very well casino, that is also reviewed here.
+This includes slots, that has long been the most popular form of gaming within casinos.
 These offer a host of different games, with both free slots and for real money players.
 These slots bonuses are why the online options has become so popular.
 The experience in the future could be further advanced with VR casinos next.
 Virtual reality casinos will elevate the casino experience and provide players with a realistic gaming experience and similar to that of walking through a Las Vegas casino, and the endless rows of slot machines for players.
 These will occur through VR headsets, which are going to become more and more common within the near future.

 Gaming has been on such a meteoric rise in recent years, and is now taking over the overall online entertainment business.
 This covers proving a threat to the likes of Netflix, which have been controlling the entertainment business around the world in recent years.
 This was also something that was stated in 2019 by Netflix CEO, Reed Hastings.
 He told his shareholders that the main threat to their dominance is gaming and video games, such as Fortnite.
 That is little surprise, as recently more people tuned into watch the World Championships of the League of Legends than they did the Super Bowl.
 That is fairly remarkable but shows the direction that gaming is going, as it continues to advance and take over the entertainment business.